 Groups and activities we are currently involved with include:

 - a weekly gardening group offering basic garden maintenance to local Time Bank members.
-Rowan, the team leader, co-ordinates the work and provides training and supervision.
+Rowan, the team leader, co-ordinates the work and provides training and supervision to volunteers

-- two art classes for all abilities - one in Twerton on Friday afternoons and one in Foxhill on Tuesday mornings.
+- an art classes for all abilities which meets in Foxhill on Tuesday mornings.

-- two weekly Knit & Natter groups, held at sheltered housing in Twerton and Whiteway on Monday and Thursday afternooons.
+- a weekly Knit & Natter group, held at sheltered housing in Twerton on Monday afternoons

 From time to time we also offer cycle maintenance, cookery classes, website design, language exchange and other groups, depending on the skills and interests of our members.
 If you are interested in either attending or leading a group, please contact us.